ABOUT

 M.Y.H x campaigns

-The first campaign, Right to Be Reviewed, calls for the CPS Victims’ Right to Review pilot to be made permanent so that cases are not closed without challenge, and survivors are not shut out of the process.
+The first campaign, Right to Be Reviewed, calls for the CPS Victims' Right to Review pilot to be made permanent, ensuring victims have the opportunity to be heard before serious cases are closed and strengthening confidence in the justice system.

 Meet Jade Blue

-Jade Blue is a rape survivor, campaigner, and founder of M.Y.H.
+Jade Blue is a rape survivor, campaigner, and founder of Make Yourself Heard.

 Join us on this journey of critical engagement through art, culture, and conversations.
 Together, let's raise our voices and work towards creating a more just and equal world.